Lake Sai Bat Cave

-Lake Sai Bat Cave (西湖蝙蝠穴, Saiko Kōmori Ana) is the largest of the several lava tubes that are near Lake Sai, in the Aokigahara forest in the northern side of Mount Fuji, Japan.
+Lake Sai Bat Cave (西湖蝙蝠穴, Saiko Kōmori Ana) is the largest of the several lava tubes that are near Lake Sai, in the Aokigahara forest on the northern side of Mount Fuji, Japan.
 It is known as a cave where visitors can observe the bats which live there.

 Caves in Aokigahara Forest

-In the Aokigahara forest, that was created by the results of the lava flow of the 864 A.D. eruption of Mt.
+In the Aokigahara forest, that was created by the lava flow of the 864 A.D. eruption of Mt.
 Fuji, there are several lava tubes, of which the major three are: